norbertbaliga/GoWiki/README.md

 - Index page at "/" path to show list of available pages.
 - Create a new page from the Index page.
 - Delete function.
 It is possible to delete pages from the index page and the view page.
+- Search function.
+Filter Wiki pages based on the searchterm provided.

 Running the application will launch a webserver listening on the port 8080.